richardszalay/helix-publishing-pipeline/README.md

 # Features

+There's nothing to configure.
+Adding the appropriate NuGet package automatically enables the following behavior to the standard ASP.NET "Publish" process:

 | Feature | Enabled by default |
 | ------ | ------ |
 | Content in dependent projects are included in the publish | Yes |